 If you are inclined toward algorithms and mathematics, you may find classifying analytics based on types of algorithms more meaningful.
 See diagram 2 below, which describes the main types of algorithms used for security analytics.

-Diagram 2 - Cyber analytics based on models, algorithms
+Diagram 2: Cyber analytics based on models and algorithms

 We can illustrate with some use cases.
 Spam filtering and phishing detection use Bayesian techniques for classifying good versus spam emails.
 Fraud detection uses neural networks and decision trees for deciding on frauds.
 Detecting insider threats like abnormal user access or data exfiltration uses clustering techniques.
 Bots can be seen through the entropy function, which can detect machine-to-machine communication patterns.
 Association analysis can reveal attacker groups that are using similar attack methods in your network.